Rod Coleman (motorcyclist): Background

-Coleman was the son of Percy "Cannonball" Coleman, also from Wanganui, who first raced at the 1930 Isle of Man TT but retired from the 1930 Junior TT and Senior TT Races.
+Coleman was the son of Percy "Cannonball" Coleman, also from Whanganui, who first raced at the 1930 Isle of Man TT but retired from the 1930 Junior TT and Senior TT Races.
 The first New Zealand competitor to enter the TT was Alan Woodman who entered the 1910 Isle of Man TT races, but lost a leg in a practice crash.
-The "TT Special" of 1951 describes Rod Coleman as a "motorcycle dealer from Wanganui", then aged 25 years.
+The "TT Special" of 1951 describes Rod Coleman as a "motorcycle dealer from Whanganui", then aged 25 years.

 Racing career

 In 1951, Coleman secured a works contract with the British manufacturer, Associated Motorcycles, who produced AJS, and Matchless machines.
 He rode an AJS to eighth place in the Isle of Man Junior TT, while his Norton failed to finish the Senior TT.
 In the 1951 Grand Prix season, he finished 12th in the final 350 class standings.

-In 1952 he came fourth in the Senior TT, and third in the Junior TT, riding AJS in both events.
+On 27 April 1952, Coleman won the prestigious, pre-season Mettet Grand Prix invitational race.
+At the 1952 Isle of Man TT he came fourth in the Senior TT, and third in the Junior TT, riding AJS in both events.
 He was fourth in the 1952 500 class standings.

 For 1953 there was a fourth in the Senior TT, and while leading the Junior TT, his bike broke down and failed to finish.
 For the 1953 season, he was tenth in the 500 class and sixth in the 350 class.